-Claudio Ranieri has been sacked just nine months after winning the Premier League title with Leicester City.
-That leaves a vacancy that needs filling quickly so who should be the new king of Leicester City?
+Claudio Ranieri has been sacked by Leicester City just nine months after winning the Premier League title.
+That leaves a vacancy that needs filling quickly so who should be the new king of Leicester?

 - Manuel Pellegrini